Troubled Juventus turns to accountant as Andrea Agnelli era ends | Sports-Games

 Troubled Juventus turns to accountant as Andrea Agnelli era ends

-Juventus declined to comment.
+Juventus had no immediate comment.
 LAWYERS AND GOVERNANCE EXPERTS Exor, which owns about 64% of Juventus shares and controls about 78% of voting rights, said it would propose Ferrero as chairman at a shareholder meeting the club has called for Jan.
 18 to appoint a new board.
 It will also present its full slate of candidates for the new board, it added.

 The Agnelli family has proposed accountant Gianluca Ferrero as the new chairman of Juventus, marking the end of the long reign of Andrea Agnelli as the Italian soccer club tries to get to grips with its financial and legal troubles.
 The move by the Agnellis' holding company Exor comes after Juventus' board resigned, and as prosecutors and Italian market regulator Consob look into the Serie A club over alleged irregularities linked to player transfers and wages.